A wet-dry vac tackles the toughest messes

 accessory storage keeps all its tools – two extension wands, a utility

-nozzle, a car nozzle, a crevice tool and a dusting brush – within easy
+nozzle, a car nozzle, a crevice tool, and a brush – within easy reach.

-The Ridgid Stor-N-Go receives roughly 200 reviews from owners at
+The Ridgid Stor-N-Go receives roughly 300 reviews from owners at HomeDepot.com,

-HomeDepot.com, and a rating of 4.5 stars out of 5.
-Owners praise its suction
+with an overall rating of 4.5 stars out of 5.
+Owners praise its suction power,

-power, lifetime warranty and space-saving design.
-They also say it's fairly
+lifetime warranty, and space-saving design.
+They also say it's fairly easy to

-easy to mount the vacuum to the wall, and they like being able to switch it
+mount the vacuum to the wall, and they like being able to switch it from a

-from a vacuum to a blower for dispersing dirt and leaves.
-Their main complaint
+vacuum to a blower for dispersing dirt and leaves.
+Their main complaint is that

-is that there's no easy way to convert this shop vacuum to fit over a power
+there's no easy way to convert this shop vacuum to fit over a power tool's dust

-tool's dust port – not even with other Ridgid tools.
-Also, some owners
+port – not even with other Ridgid tools.
+Also, some owners find the long

-find the long hose too stiff.
-Finally, users who like to move the vacuum around
+hose too stiff.
+Finally, users who like to move the vacuum around rather than

-rather than leaving it mounted to the wall wish it came with wheels –
+leaving it mounted to the wall wish it came with wheels – though some say

 pros typically want a tool-triggered shop vacuum for capturing sawdust.
 You can